giokoguashvili/knowledge/SQL Server/README.md

    - Insure consistency
    - Aggregations
    - Look ups

+### Data Modeling

+ - Identify the organizations reporting metrics
+   - Tipically numeric metrics used by an organization to identify success or failure in specific areas
+     - Total Sales
+     - Total Costs
+ - Identify how these metrics are analyzed
+   - By Employee
+   - By Department
+   - By Customer
+   - By Product

 ### Traditional Data Warehouse Concepts
  - **Dimension:** Categorizes and provides context for facts and measures, enabling analysis.